MarkWattsBoomi/TreeView/README.md

 ## Outcome Attributes

-### LowestOnly
+### icon

-If present and set to "true" then only the lowest level tree nodes will show buttons or context menu items for this outcome
+Sets the glyphicon to show for the outcome.

 ## Settings